- What we do

 Falls prevention resources

-It contains the learning from the project, care bundle information and templates, a fall prevention e-learning course and many other resources.
-Additional copies of most documents and the full project report are now available to download.
+The resources contain the learning from the project, care bundle information and templates, and many other resources.
+Additional copies of most documents and the full project report are now available to download, but there are no more hard copy packs available.